 Mention Specialties And Certifications

 There’s no single path to becoming a health coach.
 Some coaches are nutritionists who have also studied personal training.
-Others may hold four-year degrees in physiology or be former athletes.
+Others may hold four-year degrees in physiology, be retired athletes, or be former physical therapists.
 Likewise, many coaches focus on one or two specific specialties.
-Some coaches work with elite athletes, weight loss specialists, and holistic providers who incorporate spirituality into their practice.
+Some coaches work with elite athletes, weight loss specialists, massage specialists, and holistic providers who incorporate spirituality into their practice.

 In your cover letter, you must detail the specific work you do.
 Also mention any relevant degrees, endorsements, or certifications that you hold.
 Here’s a brief example: